odayakanaasa/womanlymag-new/README.md

 We use [Prettier](https://github.com/prettier/prettier) to create consistently formatted code.
 As mentioned above, it's automatically run when committing, but if you're curious and want to see it in action, run `yarn format`.

+### Greenkeeper

+We use [Greenkeeper.io](https://greenkeeper.io/) to manage our out-of-date dependencies.
+When Greenkeeper finds a dependency that's out of date, it automatically creates a PR that updates it.
+Pretty cool, huh?

 ## Deploy to Staging

 Coming soon.